Manuel Margot Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective nine K/9, which ranks 12th in MLB.
+- The Red Sox pitching staff ranks 12th in the league with a collective 9.1 strikeouts per nine innings.

-- The Red Sox have the 16th-ranked team ERA among all league pitching staffs (4.55).
+- The Red Sox have a 4.73 team ERA that ranks 17th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.